Banner Arte Pph

 Amândio Silva

-Amândio José da Silva, was born in the city of Porto and graduated in Painting at the Escola Superior de Belas Artes, with an average of 20.
+Amândio José da Silva was born in the city of Porto in 1923 and graduated in Painting from the School of Fine Arts, with a perfect grade average of 20 out of 20.

-In the fifties he obtained three scholarships to study painting and tapestry in Paris, later becoming a professor of painting.
-He also worked as a draftsman, engraver, lithographer, designer, illustrator, caricaturist, tapestry artist, ceramicist, set designer, sculptor and photographer.
+In the 1950s, he received three scholarships to study painting and tapestry in Paris, later becoming a professor of Painting.
+He also worked as a draftsman, engraver, lithographer, designer, illustrator, caricaturist, tapestry maker, ceramist, set designer, sculptor, and photographer.

 [...]
-Now Amândio Silva, multifaceted artist (painter, watercolourist, draftsman, engraver, lithographer, designer, illustrator, caricaturist, tapestry artist, fresco artist, stained glass artist, ceramist, set designer, sculptor, photographer, poet), professor committed to savoir classical and with disciplinary and pedagogical innovation, artistic curator and associative animator, collector of postcards, sacred and oriental art, mountaineer/climber – he forgot one of the master variables and therefore the one with the most evidence: Painting.
-He forgot, not in the sphere of productivity, but in the expository domain.
-Devoted to many things and great causes, among them, the dissemination of the work of existing and extinct, initiated and consecrated, this painter, despite being urged or challenged to reveal his secret studio, his fixations on brevity, He was postponing, due to excessive self-demand and being enchanted by other requests, his individual retrospective. [...]
+Now, Amândio Silva – a multifaceted artist (painter, watercolorist, draftsman, engraver, lithographer, designer, illustrator, caricaturist, tapestry maker, fresco painter, stained-glass artist, ceramist, set designer, sculptor, photographer, poet), a professor committed to classical knowledge and to disciplinary and pedagogical innovation, an art curator and cultural promoter, a collector of postcards, sacred and oriental art, and a mountaineer/alpinist – neglected one of his principal dimensions, the one that most reveals his essence: Painting.
+He neglected it not in terms of production, but in terms of exhibition.
+Committed to many pursuits and major causes – including the promotion of the work of both the living and the departed, the emerging and the established – this painter, despite being encouraged or challenged to reveal his secret studio, his impressions of transience, kept postponing his solo retrospective, due to an excess of self-demand and the enchantment of other endeavors. [...]

-Excerpt from the text/statement "A painter who only wanted to exist in the future" by César Príncipe, in the book "Amândio Silva 1923-2000", Ed.
+Excerpt from the text/testimony “A painter who only wished to exist in the future” by César Príncipe, in the book “Amândio Silva 1923–2000”, Ed.
 Caleidoscópio, 2006

 • João Álvaro Rocha